Ethan Slater: Personal life

 In 2012, Slater began dating his former high school classmate, clinical psychologist Lilly Jay.
 They married in 2018 and their son was born in August 2022.
-They separated in 2023, and Slater filed for divorce in July of that year.
+They separated shortly before Slater filed for divorce in July 2023.
 Their divorce was finalized in September 2024.

-Since July 2023, Slater has been in a relationship with singer Ariana Grande, whom he met on the set of Wicked.
+In July 2023, Slater was confirmed to be in a relationship with singer Ariana Grande, whom he met on the set of Wicked.
+In June 2026, it was reported that Grande ended the relationship quietly some months prior.